Drevanoorschot/portfolio/content/projects.md

 ## Advent of Code
 [[GitHub](https://github.com/Drevanoorschot/AoC)]

-The [Advent of Code](https://adventofcode.com/) is a yearly programming competition where each day of December till Christmas a new programming puzzle gets published.
+The [Advent of Code](https://adventofcode.com/) is a yearly programming competition where each day of December till Christmas, a programming puzzle gets published.
 I often challenge myself to learn a new programming language or teach myself some more advanced programming features during this event.

 ## xkcd Discord Bot
 [[GitHub](https://github.com/Drevanoorschot/AoC)] [[Add](https://discord.com/api/oauth2/authorize?client_id=839927624327495701&permissions=2064&scope=bot)]